Learn

 Here are eight ways to do that:

-• Content that goes into more depth (not just in terms of word count)
+• Make sure your content goes into more depth (not just in terms of word count)

-• Add content types that they haven’t.
-Interactive content like infographics, videos, and animations get 2X more conversions than static content like text.
+• Add content types that your competitors haven’t.
+Interactive content, such as infographics, videos, and animations, gets two times more conversions than static content, such as text.

 • Make use of short URLs.
 These tend to rank better than long URLs.